When is authorisation required?

 - that the explosive can be safely handled, stored and transported by suitably licensed people.

-The supporting documentation lodged with the application can be the original or the original certified document (where a copy is requested this does not apply).
+The supporting documentation lodged with the application must be the original or the original certified document (where a copy is requested this does not apply).
+Please refer to the application form for information required.

 For information regarding application fees please see Schedule of fees and charges.